RossMcMillan92/ITCSS-Sass-Structure/README.md

   color: $palette--secondary;
 }
 ```
 Since this file is at the very bottom of the list, adding the '.bg--alpha' class to an element will 'trump' any previously set background-color.
-While we should strive to keep specificity as low as possible, i.e. single class selectors, we will always have cases where nested classes are needed.
+While we should strive to keep specificity as low as possible, i.e. single class selectors via BEM, we will always have cases where nested classes are needed.
 To allow trumps to work on these, we need to add !important to the trump rules.
 This should be safe to do as there isn't much scope for problems this late on in the file.

 ## Example